madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 # Discussion
 It is indeed possible to prove stuff in Haskell.
 But it is not further practical.
-This is in particular because the language is not designed with the constructions we need, such as dependent types.
-The are instead simulated through GADTs.
+The reason is in particular because the language is not designed with the constructions we need, such as dependent types.
+We simulate them through GADTs.

-The closest languages to Haskell, that are actually suited for this is languages such as Idris.
-It has all the facilities needed for incorporating proofs into ones code.
+The closest languages to Haskell that are suited for this is languages such as Idris and Gallina (Coq).
+They have all the facilities needed for incorporating proofs into one's code.

 If one has a software
-development background firmly grounded in OOP (Java, C#), it requires quite some time to wrap ones head around the new way to understand types.
+development background firmly grounded in OOP (Java, C#), it requires quite some time to wrap one's head around the new way to understand types.

 That we can do above is mostly of academic interest: How do make _sure_ that certain compilers indeed do what they should do etc. But the techniques are becoming steadily more accessible to all programmers.

-New languages, like Idris, brings in type constructions to formally reason about the software one writes.
+New languages, like Idris, come with type constructions to formally reason about our software.

 # Final Remarks
-First, a thanks to [Aslan Askarov](http://askarov.net/) for providing valuable feedback on this article.
+First, thanks to [Aslan Askarov](http://askarov.net/) for providing valuable feedback on this article.
 It has been incorporated to provide a more coherent article.